 Trusts are confidential.
 Details are not available to the public.

-Because potential Beneficiaries of a discretionary trust do not have a right to the Trust assets if a Beneficiary dies, none of the value of the Trust property will be included in his or her Estate for IHT purposes.
+As potential Beneficiaries of a Discretionary Trust do not have a right to the Trust assets if a Beneficiary dies, none of the value of the Trust property will be included in his or her Estate for IHT purposes.
 This would not be the case had an Interest in Possession Trust been used.

 The Trustees will have total control over the Trust funds and the discretion to pay out monies to whomever they feel it appropriate, from the various classes of Beneficiaries.

 This means that should any Beneficiary in the future be in receipt of state or local authority benefits, the entitlement to money from the Trust fund will not stop these benefits being paid to the Beneficiary.
 Of course, there is a further benefit which means that should your spouse/partner become involved in any further relationship following your death, the assets within the Discretionary Trust will be protected from this third party acquiring them.

 Once you have written a policy under Trust, you have no power to end the Trust other than in your capacity as a Trustee.
 The only action you can take is to stop paying the premiums for affected policies.